monkeyx/pbw/README.md

 The tokens generator will create:

 * A model inheriting from Pbw::Token
-* A controller with an index method for your token plus index.html.erb template calling Backbone
 * Backbone scaffold for your token class

 ### Rules